 As your company grows and hits a certain size, you may need to comply with more reporting requirements from the U.S. government.
-Depending on your number of employees, one of these requirements might be filing an EEO-1 report.
+Depending on the number of employees you have, one of these requirements might be filing an EEO-1 report.

 What is the purpose of an EEO-1 report?

-The EEO-1 report is mandated by Title VII of the Civil Rights Act of 1967 and the Equal Employment Opportunity Act of 1972.
+The EEO-1 report, also known as a Standard Form 100, is mandated by Title VII of the Civil Rights Act of 1967 and the Equal Employment Opportunity Act of 1972.
 The acts prohibit employment discrimination based on race/ethnicity, religion, gender, and national origin.

-The Equal Employment Opportunity Commission (EEOC) enforces provisions of the Civil Rights Act, takes action against violators, and requires data collection from covered employers.
+The Equal Employment Opportunity Commission (EEOC) enforces provisions of the Civil Rights Act, takes action against violators, and requires annual data collection from covered employers.
+Their website also provides helpful resource materials to help you file your report compliantly.

-The EEO-1 report requires demographic workforce data collection results to be broken down by:
+The EEO-1 report requires companies to report on demographic workforce data broken down by:

 - Job category

-Consider your EEO-1 report as a roadmap of your workforce’s diversity at a specific point in time.
-EEO-1 reporting as a snapshot of your workforce at a specific time.
+Consider annual EEO-1 reports as a roadmap or snapshot of your workforce’s diversity at a specific time.
 The snapshot can help you understand and take steps to address any inequities.
-Ensuring you provide a diverse workplace helps your business think critically about its goals in terms of your broader diversity and inclusion strategy.
+After all, having a diverse workforce helps your business create a more positive and inclusive workplace culture.

 Who is required to complete an EEO-1 report?